-- Vicat softening temperature as per ISO 306 and ASTM D1525 as "dry method"
+- Vicat softening temperature to ISO 306 and ASTM D1525 as dry method.

 The indenter is placed on the plastic specimen and loaded with a defined test weight.
 The specimen is then heated at a specified rate.
 The VST is obtained when the needle penetrates to a depth of 1 mm.
 ISO 306 and ASTM D1525 are identical with regard to the test sequence.

 ISO 306 distinguishes between 2 procedures and 2 different heating rates, totaling 4 different test methods in all:

 - Method A 50 = 10 N load, heating rate 50 K/h

 - Method A 120 = 10 N load, heating rate 120 K/h